thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

     };

 Our event handler takes one parameter (`e`) which is an event object that the AutoComplete passes in.
 This event object has a property called `item`, which is a jQuery object that points to the HTML element that the user selected.
 We use this to find the
-&lt;span&gt; that we specified in our Template for the AutoComplete and from there we get the "OrderId" off of the **data-order-id** attribute we declared on the span.
+`<span>` that we specified in our Template for the AutoComplete and from there we get the "OrderId" off of the **data-order-id** attribute we declared on the span.

 This event handler can be found in **Scripts/search.js**.